filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 # Project Description

-We recognized that there is right now no good solution to organize your NFTs in Galleries and display them whereever you want - in a self soverign way.
+We recognized that right now there is no proper solution to organize your NFTs in galleries and display them whereever you want - at least not in a self soverign way.
-Consider checking into a Hotel and your NFTs are already there or display specific NFT on your TV @ Home, at your  Meeting room or somewhere else.
+Consider checking into a hotel and your NFTs are already there or display specific NFT on your TV @ home, at your meeting room or somewhere else?

 This project aims to bring **your NFTs next to you**.
-In order to reach this goal we adopt the identity protocol for open applications **idx.xyz** which relies on the general open information protocol **ceramic.network** which again relies on **ipfs** as Hot Storage and Communication Layer.
+In order to reach this goal we adopt the identity protocol for open applications **idx.xyz** which relies on the general open information protocol **ceramic.network** which again relies on **ipfs** as hot storage and communication layer.

-In our product the user can use its Social Login to enter our App sort its NFTs in Galleries and later display those in any screen with Internet Connection.
+In our product the user can use its social login to enter our app, sort its NFTs in galleries and later display them in any screen with internet connection.

-Right now  we want to user Textile Powergate as Cold Storage solution.
+Right now  we want to use textile powergate as cold storage solution.
 Alternativly Filswan could be an option.
 ## Value

 With our solution we show how Web3 Dapps look and feel.
-Additionally it brings the already existing 50.000 Users vom IDX to Filecoin.
+Additionally it brings the already 50.000 existing users vom IDX to Filecoin.

-Right now we can not identify any product oriented risks, except NFTs identifies itself as a totally scam.
+Right now we can not identify any product oriented risks, except NFTs identifies itself as a totally scam. (könnte die NFTs irgendwie manipuliert, kopiert oder verfälscht werden??!)

 ## Deliverables

 The final product will be a fully functional web application hosted on IPFS.
-Cold Storage will be provided through a Serverless function and a Textile Powergate.
+Cold storage will be provided through a serverless function and a textile powergate.

 ## Development Roadmap

 ### 1. UI/UX Design and Implementation

 Good UX/UI takes time.
-In order to avoid pitfalls and get realworld customer feedback.
-We create a design in one day and ask friends in the nft space for feedback.
+In order to avoid pitfalls and get realworld customer feedback, we create a design in one day and ask friends in the nft space for feedback.
 We iterate for one week over and over and come up with a good design at the end of the week.

 Afterwards it needs to implemented, which will take three weeks in order to finish the common components: BaseLayout, LoginComponent, ProfileComponent, ProfileEditComponent, OwnedNFTsComponent, CreateGalleryComponent, GalleryListComponent, GalleryEditComponent and GalleryShowComponent.

-When the App is started it loads the BaseLayout.
+When the App is started the BaseLayout is loaded.

-In case the user is already logged in it shows the Profile in the Header Menu of the BaseLayout and in the Body the OwnedNFTsComponent and the GalleryListComponent.
-Through Drag and Drop it should be possible to put NFTs in a gallery.
-Additionally a settings Buttons allows to edit specific settings of the gallery in the GalleryEditComponent.
-Each Gallery has also a directlink to a presentation mode GalleryShowComponent where the gallery is presented with the NFTs and the settings from the GalleryEditComponent, e.g. a specific slide show or specific stop intervals.
+In case the user is already logged in it shows the profile in the header menu of the BaseLayout and in the body the OwnedNFTsComponent and the GalleryListComponent.
+Through Drag and Drop NFTs can be added to a gallery.
+Additionally a settings button allows to edit specific settings of the gallery in the GalleryEditComponent.
+Each gallery has also a direct link to a presentation mode GalleryShowComponent where the gallery is presented with the NFTs and the settings from the GalleryEditComponent, e.g. a specific slide show or specific stop intervals.

-In case the user is not logged in, the BaseLayout shows a Login Button in the Body instead of owned NFTs and identity related galleries.
+In case the user is not logged in, the BaseLayout shows a login button in the body instead of owned NFTs and identity related galleries.
-The functionality for the login button will be implemented in milestone 2
+The functionality for the login button will be implemented in milestone 2.

 Stories:
-   - Create Design in Figma
+   - Create design in Figma
-   - Setup Git Repository with ReactApp and Bootstrap
+   - Setup Git repository with ReactApp and Bootstrap
    - Implement evaluated design in proposed components

 People: Frank (Design) + Rene (Dev)